mrkgnao/ariadne-old/README.md

 This repo hosts an in-progress experiment that seeks to construct a useful *exocortex*, a system that augments the mind with non-human capabilities of memory formation and information retrieval, using Haskell, PostgreSQL, and more than a little inspiration from `org-mode`.

+It also hosts Edible, a database interface for Haskell forked from [tisch](https://github.com/k0001/tisch), [Opaleye](https://github.com/tomjaguarpaw/haskell-opaleye/), and [postgresql-simple](https://github.com/lpsmith/postgresql-simple).

 ## Credits

 I learned of the *exocortex* neologism from Shrutarshi Basu ([@basus](https://twitter.com/basus)).